 One of these is the famous story of a banquet with the king of France, Louis IX, at which Aquinas sat brooding absent-mindedly on a theological dispute.
 In the middle of dinner, an idea occurred to him, and he burst out, “That will answer the Manichaeans!”
 Far from taking offense, the king ordered pen and paper brought immediately so that his guest might scribble down his brainstorm.

 Aquinas left a huge body of work (all of it in Latin), which is still being edited.
 Though he won renown in his own day, he was also controversial.
 A few years after his death, the Archbishop of Paris ordered his works burned, thinking their deep debt to the pagan Aristotle heretical.
 Yet he was canonized a saint only a short time later, and his influence spread; he had become the preeminent Catholic theologian and philosopher long before Pope Leo XIII declared him a Doctor of the Church late in the nineteenth century.

 G.K.
 Chesterton said that Aquinas had made Christendom more Christian by making it more Aristotelian.
 I think I know what he means; but I’m content to admire St. Thomas Aquinas him as a writer of the most exquisite Christian manners.

-Books mentioned in this essay may be found in The Imaginative Conservative Bookstore.
 This essay was published originally by Griffin Internet Syndicate on December 5, 2002 and appears here by permission.
 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.